vippsas/vipps-developers/common-topics/direct-vs-psp.md

   [Order Management](https://developer.vippsmobilepay.com/docs/APIs/order-management-api),
   [QR](https://developer.vippsmobilepay.com/docs/APIs/qr-api),
   etc.
-  All the functionality of the APIs can be used, and also combined as dewscribed in [Solutions](https://developer.vippsmobilepay.com/docs/vipps-solutions).
+  All the functionality of the APIs can be used, and also combined as described in [Solutions](https://developer.vippsmobilepay.com/docs/vipps-solutions).
-* PSP integration: The merchants or partner uses the PSPs APIs, which is based on our
+* PSP integration: The merchant or partner uses the PSPs APIs, which are based on our
   [PSP API](https://developer.vippsmobilepay.com/docs/APIs/psp-api).
-  The merchants or partner does not have a direct communication with Vipps MobilePay, and uses none of our services directly.
+  The merchant or partner does not have a direct communication with Vipps MobilePay, and uses none of our services directly.
   It is not possible to use all functionality provided with direct integration.